Skip to main content

 Ovra's architecture is different:

-1. Agent requests a transaction
+1. Agent requests a transaction.

-2. Policy engine evaluates all active rules
+2. Policy engine evaluates all active rules.

-3. If any rule fails → transaction denied, no card issued
+3. If any rule fails → transaction denied, no card issued.

-5. Card is used and immediately destroyed
+5. Card is used and immediately invalidated or scoped to expiry.

-6. Full audit log captured
+6. Full audit log captured for the compliance trail.

-API-driven policy management
+Programmatic policy management

 await ovra.policies.update("agent_travel", {